 There's no control over sweep direction.
 The sweep direction of the M82 filter is always downward, which tends to sound best on bass anyway.

 Adjust the Dry and FX levels to find the perfect balance between the envelope filter effect and the low-end of the dry signal.

 What we get with the MXR Bass Envelope Filter is a clean and classic envelope filter sound in a small, durable unit that can be put on any pedalboard and taken on any gig!

 MXR is featured in My New Microphone's Top 11 Best Guitar/Bass Effects Pedal Brands To Know & Use.

 The Electro-Harmonix Bassballs (link to check the price on Amazon) is perhaps the simplest envelope filter on the market with a single knob, toggle switch and stomp button.

 The Bassballs is a very liquid, vowel-like pedal (even more so than other envelope filters).
 This unit utilizes two narrow filter sweeps, both controlled by the envelope, to generate this unique effect.

 There's actually only one control for the actual envelope filter circuit in this pedal, and that's the Response knob.
 This control varies the sweep range of both filters at once.
 Dial it in to your liking.

 The other control is a toggle switch that sends the signal through a distortion circuit.

-This super-simple pedal is a perfect companion for liquid bass envelope filtering and also sounds very funky on guitar.
-Its build is very durable and its small footprint makes it easy to fit on a pedalboard.
+This super-simple pedal is a perfect companion for liquid bass envelope filtering and sounds very funky on guitar.
+Its build is very durable, and its small footprint makes it easy to fit on a pedalboard.